Ignite-Strategies/ignite-ticketing/README.md

 ## Deployment

-This project is configured to deploy the frontend to Vercel automatically.
+This project is configured to deploy to Vercel automatically.

 ### Vercel Environment Variables